 All licensed providers would be eligible to receive reimbursement for services from the Trust, but participation would be optional.
-Annually, the Washington Health Trust Board (Board),27 in coordination with HCA, would collectively negotiate reimbursement rates with qualified providers28 on a fee-for-service (FFS) basis.29
+Annually, the Washington Health Trust Board, 26 in coordination with HCA, would collectively negotiate reimbursement rates with qualified providers 27 on an FFS basis.
+28

-Alignment between the Commission and SB 5335 for self-funded employers
+Alignment between the Commission & SB 5335 for self-funded employers

-The Commisison and SB 5335 are aligned in the goal of providing access to coverage and care for Washingtonians who currently receive health care coverage through their employer.
-The Commission and SB5335 are also fairly aligned on how to integrate self-funded employers, depending on what the courts determine is legal.
+The Commission and SB 5335 are aligned with the goal of providing access to coverage and care for Washingtonians who currently receive health care coverage through their employer.
+The Commission and SB 5335 are also fairly aligned on how to integrate self-funded employers, depending on what the courts determine is legal.

 The Commission will further analyze options to integrate employees and employers once more design components of the universal system are determined.
-At that point, the Commission will also assess any unintended consequences, mitigatation strategies for inevitable legal challenges, health
+At that point, the Commission will also assess any unintended consequences, mitigation strategies for inevitable legal challenges, health equity impacts, and costs and/or savings to the state.
+Alignment between the Commission and SB 5335 can also be further assessed and determined at that time.